David Muhammad, Executive Director

 Diana holds a Bachelor of Science in Secondary Education from Pennsylvania State University.
 She is also a graduate of Community Resource Center’s Nonprofit Leadership Development Program; the Special District Association of Colorado’s Leadership Fellowship focused on executive roles and ethics; and completed a Practitioner Inquiry Fellowship with the National Afterschool Matters Initiative at the University of Pennsylvania.

-Keiland Henderson, Gun Violence Reduction Assistant Director
+Keiland Henderson, Gun Violence Reduction Associate Director

-Keiland Henderson serves as the Gun Violence Reduction Assistant Director at NICJR where he coordinates and manages the communication, technical assistance, and training for jurisdictions NICJR is supporting to develop Gun Violence Reduction Strategies (GVRS).
+Keiland Henderson serves as the Gun Violence Reduction Associate Director at NICJR where he coordinates and manages the communication, technical assistance, and training for jurisdictions NICJR is supporting to develop Gun Violence Reduction Strategies (GVRS).
 This includes supporting the cities that are members of the National Offices of Violence Prevention.
 He also conducts ongoing research and writes reports on gun violence reduction.

 Prior to joining NICJR, Keiland worked as the Community Engagement Coordinator for the City of Stockton’s Office of Violence Prevention (OVP) where he played a crucial role in implementing a city-wide violence reduction strategy.
 He also served as a Violence Interrupter and Outreach Supervisor; supervising a team of life coaches and case managers.